abderox/BEAUTIFUL-IMPORTS/README.md

 - In particular, it formats inline imports with more than `3 (default value)` elements to be displayed vertically, making it easier to read and understand the imports in your code.
 - Automatic sorting.
 - Supports both import and require statements.
+- Formats React Componenets' attributes with more or equal to `3 (default value)` elements to be displayed vertically.

 ## Usage